-Provides an understanding of the nature and needs of persons at all developmental levels in a multicultural context, as well as implications for assessment and preventive and/or supportive intervention strategies.
-This course has an additional specific focus on child and adolescent development.
+- Human Growth & Development (Child & Adolescent Focus): This course provides an understanding of the nature and needs of persons at all developmental levels in a multicultural context, as well as implications for assessment and preventive and/or supportive intervention strategies.
+The course has an additional specific focus on child and adolescent development.

-Examination of central issues in child and teen counseling and psychotherapy, including psychoanalytic, play, cognitive-behavioral, and behavioral treatment approaches.
-Emphasis on the high-frequency problems for which children and adolescents enter therapy.
+- Child and Adolescent Counseling and Psychotherapy: This course examines central issues in child and teen counseling and psychotherapy, including psychoanalytic, play, cognitive-behavioral, and behavioral treatment approaches.
+Emphasis is placed on the high-frequency problems for which children and adolescents enter therapy.

 If you choose the specialization, you will take the same number of total credits as students who do not specialize.
 You will also be fully prepared to work with adults in professional counseling settings.
 If you want to learn more about child and adolescent counseling but do not want to declare the specialization, you can work with an adviser to enroll in one or two courses in this area.